robert-bor/aho-corasick/README.md

 the new current state.

-However, if there is no matching state, the algorithm will signal a *fail* and fall back to states with less depth (i.e.,, a match less long) and proceed from there, until it found a matching state, or it has reached the root state.
+However, if there is no matching state, the algorithm will signal a *fail* and fall back to states with less depth (i.e., a match less long) and proceed from there, until it found a matching state, or it has reached the root state.